piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * If there are added "Customer Notes" (regular WooCommerce feature) for an order these will automatically displayed at the bottom of the delivery note.
 * Custom order numbering via the free [WooCommerce Sequential Order Numbers](http://wordpress.org/extend/plugins/woocommerce-sequential-order-numbers/) plugin.
 * Included help tab system.
-* Localized in English, German, Dutch, Swedish, Spanish and French. (thanks to all translators, submit your translation)
+* Localized in English, German, Dutch, Swedish, Spanish, French, Italian, Polish, Russian, Turkish, Slovakian, Finnish and Portuguese (BR). (thanks to all translators, submit your translation) - some of them only partial yet (we'd love to see you [complete them](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes) :).

 Credit where credit is due: This plugin here is inspired and based on the work of Steve Clark, Trigvvy Gunderson and the awesome "Jigoshop Delivery Notes" plugin!
 See below how you can contribute to the further development of both: